Fry v Lane

 Fry v Lane (1888) 40 ChD 312 is an English contract law case relating to exploitation of weakness, allowing escape from a contract.

 Facts

-JB and George Fry worked as a plumber and laundryman, earning £1 a week.
-But they had the reversion of their Uncle's estate, subject to the life tenancy of their Aunt.
+JB and George Fry worked as a plumber and laundryman, earning £1 a week, and held the reversion of their uncle's estate, subject to the life tenancy of their aunt.
 They sold it in 1878 to Mr Lane for £170 and £270 respectively.
 They were advised by an inexperienced solicitor who also acted for Mr Lane.
-When the Aunt died in 1886, the interests were each worth £730, and in 1878 it would have been £475.
+When the aunt died in 1886, the interests were each worth £730, and in 1878 it would have been £475.

 Judgment

-Kay J cited Evans v Llewellin and Haygarth v Wearing saying equity most commonly interferes in favour of an expectant heir, in his youth, or ‘a poor man with imperfect education’.
-Where such circumstances are shown the onus is on the purchaser to show it was ‘fair, just and reasonable’ (Lord Selborne LC, Aylesford).
-The undervalue was ‘so gross as to amount of itself to evidence of fraud.’
+Kay J cited two cases, Evans v Llewellin and Haygarth v Wearing, saying that equity most commonly interferes in favour of an expectant heir, in his youth, or "a poor man with imperfect education".
+Where such circumstances are shown, the onus is on the purchaser to show it was "fair, just and reasonable".
+The undervalue was "so gross as to amount of itself to evidence of fraud".